jasoncdavis/SSH2Influx/README.md

 A "parameters" file defines the device list, commands, regex patterns and tagging/keying specifications.
 An [optionsconfig.yaml](./optionsconfig.yaml) file defines the secret credentials that should be maintained separately.

-You may have multiple parameters files and use them at different polling intervals to suite your needs.
+You may have multiple parameters files and use them at different polling intervals to suit your needs.

 This SSH2Influx project has been used for the last year at the CiscoLive NOC to collect CLI-based metrics from Wireless LAN Controllers (WLCs) and Catalyst 7/9k switches.
 It has recently been enhanced to also support Linux end-points, such as Ubuntu VMs.